 Health & Wellbeing

-Managing someone with anxiety at work
+Managing someone with workplace anxiety

 Anxiety is a feeling of restlessness and unease caused by fear, nervousness, worry or increased instances of stress.
 With over 8.2 million reported cases of anxiety in the UK in 2013, it’s one of the more common emotional disorders.
 And when left unaddressed, it can develop into other underlying conditions such as depression.